dusklight/keycloak-custom-user-storage-spi/README.md

 * Allows Keycloak to access users stored in a custom MS SQL database.
 * Allows configuring MS SQL connection from Keycloak's admin user interface.
 * Exposes custom user data as attributes in Keycloak.
-* Validates user passwords within the Custom User SPI, using the `pbkdf2` algorithm with the same hashing configuration as Keycloak's default values.
+* Validates user passwords within the Custom User Storage SPI, using the `pbkdf2` algorithm with the same hashing configuration as Keycloak's default values.

 ## Try it out using docker-compose

 * Run `docker-compose up` from the root folder.
 This will:
-  * Build the Custom User SPI using a maven image, then deploy it to the Keycloak image.
+  * Build the Custom User Storage SPI using a maven image, then deploy it to the Keycloak image.
   * Spin up the MS SQL container and create a demo custom database with sample data and an empty Keycloak database.
   * Spin up the Keycloak container.
 * Once all containers have started, login to Keycloak by going to https://localhost:8080
 * Navigate to *User Federation*, and select `dusklight-database`.
-  * Keycloak will show a screen where you can configure the SQL Server connection for the Custom User SPI.
+  * Keycloak will show a screen where you can configure the SQL Server connection for the Custom User Storage SPI.
   * Enter the following:
     * Database Server Host Name or IP: `mssql`
     * Database Name: `Dusklight`